 Sony Vegas is the choice application for both casual and professional video editors, but that doesn't mean the software is flawless.
 It suffers errors in the execution of its many features, and you'll be taught how to fix these problems in the below pages.

-Sony Vegas is cutting-edge and relatively fast video editing software with endless options for special effects, creative compositing, and advanced image compositing.
+Sony Vegas is cutting-edge and relatively fast video editing software with endless special effects, creative compositing, and advanced image compositing.
 Its ease-of-use makes it perfect for everyday enthusiasts and busy professionals.

 If your computer is exhibiting any of these symptoms, there is a chance that it is going to crash.
 These usually happen when the computer gets overloaded or if there's some kind of interference with its program files.
 Okay, time to check out some of the reasons why Sony Vegas crashes.

 Sometimes, Sony Vegas stops processing or malfunctions because you are editing videos using a pirated copy of the software, and you don't even know it.
 As a result, the software will not work as it is supposed to.

 Sony Vegas does not support all the video codecs out there because that adds to the cost of the software due to the licensing fee.
 So, when you try to import the video with an unsupported codec, it may cause Sony Vegas to crash.

 If your computer has an inept CPU and memory, it will not be able to handle some version of Sony Vegas.
 The software needs a lot of processing power and memory space to function properly.

 If you have bugs hidden in the program's cache, it can make Sony Vegas freeze and even crash.
 This usually happens when you download a plug-in from an unreliable source.

 Every time Sony Vegas releases an update, it comes with a truckload of bug fixes.
 Using an outdated version of the video editing software to import, render, or edit some videos might cause it to crash.